'Believe Achieve Succeed'

 History fires pupils’ curiosity about the past in Britain and the wider world.
 At Millbrook pupils learn about how the past influences the present, what past societies were like and what beliefs and cultures influenced people’s actions.

 At Millbrook Primary School, we aim to bring history to life by immersing children in realistic experiences both in school and on exciting educational visits linked to our topic areas.
-Our History curriculum and programme of study is designed to ignite children’s curiosity about the past through a topic-based approach and hands on experience wherever possible.
+Our History curriculum and programme of study is designed to ignite children’s curiosity about the past through hands on experience wherever possible.

 History at Millbrook Primary covers the knowledge and skills outlined in the National Curriculum through broad, challenging and inspiring topics.
 Subject overviews and ‘Learning Journeys’ plans ensure coverage of both the required knowledge and the subject specific skills.
-Our history curriculum provides opportunities for pupils to explore their own identity, for example, through local history topics.
-A topic-based approach is used to deliver the content within a meaningful context and wherever possible cross curricular links are exploited, particularly links with geography, British values and SMSC.
+Our history curriculum provides opportunities for pupils to explore their own identity, for example, through local history units.
+Wherever appropriate, cross curricular links are exploited, particularly links with Geography, British Values and SMSC.